Hamas, Abbas's PLO announce reconciliation agreement

 But Gaza analyst Talal Okal said previous unity agreements signed with great fanfare had amounted to nothing, and the future of this deal may depend on whether the sides agree to extend U.S.-brokered peace talks.

-"Will it materialize or not?
+"Will it materialise or not?
 Let's wait for April 29th.
 What will happen if negotiations are extended?"
 Okal said.

 Minutes after the announcement, Israel launched an air strike on northern Gaza, wounding 12 people, including several small children, local medical officials said.